change-maker11/Office_Login_webapp/README.md

 5.The software provides emailing facility from the dashboard itself.
 Also proper formatting of subject and content could be done, If required attachments could also be placed.This eliminates need of opening the emailing service everytime thus imporving employee efficiency

 # Thank You
+#forking practice :)
+my name is saurav and i am the best in the world.